mottosso/allzpark/docs/pages/quickstart.md

     - CentOS 7 - `yum install python-pip`
     - Ubuntu 18 - `apt install python3-pip`

+    If that **did** work however, then if `pip` wasn't found, **Allzpark won't be either**.
+The `pip` executable is typically present on your PATH in the same location as Rez and Allzpark, and we need this to be the case.

+    - On Windows, this path is typically `c:\python36\scripts` or `c:\python27\scripts`
+    - On Linux, this path is `/usr/bin` and is much more likely already on your path
+    - On MacOS, I'm not sure.
+[Let me know!](https://github.com/mottosso/allzpark/issues)

 ??? quote "Permission denied"
     The above command assumes admin/sudo access to your machine which isn't always the case.
 If so, you can install Rez using a virtual environment.